 - A department-wide Town Hall Meeting (January 2016) to discuss DEI issues

-- A change to the faculty hiring process in the department
+- A change to the faculty hiring process in the department that includes consideration of a candidate's commitment and experience with DEI.

 - A department climate reporting dropbox